Kenya-a/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

-During your challenge, you will be pulled aside by a PM for a 5 minute interview.
-During this interview, you will be expected to answer the following two topics:

 Explain in detail the workings of a dynamic array:
+    Dynamic array expands as you add more elements.

-* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+    to append runtime complexity is typically O(1) to delete runtime complexity is typically O(n) to insert runtime complexity is typically O(n)

-* What is the worse case scenario if you try to extend the storage size of a dynamic array?
+What is the worse case scenario if you try to extend the storage size of a dynamic array?

-Explain how blockchain networks remain in consensus:
-* What does a node do if it gets a message from another in the network with a new block?
-* Why can't someone cheat by changing a transaction from an earlier block to give themselves coins?
+     we woule have to allocate a bigger array and copy over all of the elements from the array you have overgrow before we can finally append our item.

+Explain how a blockchain is structured.
+What are the blocks, what is the chain?
+How is the data organized?

+    Transactions are the smallest building blocks of a blockchain system.
+Transactions are bundled and delivered to each node in the form of a block.
+As new transactions are distributed throughout the network, they are independently verified and "processed" by each node

+    block = container of data
+    chain = cryptography/hashes

+Explain how proof of work functions.
+How does it operate.
+How does this protect the chain from attack.
+What kind of attack is possible?

+     Blockchain is used to confirm transactions and produce new blocks to the chain.
+With proof of work, miners compete against each other to complete transactions on the network.
+It protects the chain from attack by requiring some work from the service requester(processing time by a computer)

+     Using the SHA-256 algorithm

+     Attacks possible: spam, denial-of-service attacks

 ## Project Set Up